toluaina/pgsync/README.md

 - Easily denormalize relational data.
 - Works with any PostgreSQL database (version 9.6 or later).
 - Negligible impact on database performance.
-- Transactionally consistent output in Elasticsearch.
+- Transactionally consistent output in Elasticsearch/Opensearch.
 This means: writes appear only when they are committed to the database, insert, update and delete operations appear in the same order as they were committed (as opposed to eventual consistency).
 - Fault-tolerant: does not lose data, even if processes crash or a network interruption occurs, etc. The process can be recovered from the last checkpoint.
 - Returns the data directly as Postgres JSON from the database for speed.
 - Supports composite primary and foreign keys.